 When a Quil program contains multi-qubit instructions that do not name qubit-qubit links present on a target device, the compiler will rearrange the qubits so that execution becomes possible.
-In order to help the user understand what rearrangement may have been done, the compiler emits comments at various points in the raw Quil code (which is not currently visible from a pyQuil Program object's .out() method): # Entering rewiring and # Exiting rewiring.
-From the perspective of the user, both comments serve the same purpose: # Entering rewiring: # (n0 n1 ... nk) indicates that the logical qubit labeled j in the program has been assigned to lie on the physical qubit labeled nj on the device.
-This is strictly for human-readability: these comments are discarded and have no effect.
+In order to help the user understand what rearrangement may have been done, the compiler emits two forms of PRAGMA: PRAGMA EXPECTED\REWIRING and PRAGMA CURRENT\REWIRING.
+From the perspective of the user, both PRAGMA instructions serve the same purpose: PRAGMA ...\REWIRING "# (n0 n1 ... nk)" indicates that the logical qubit labeled j in the program has been assigned to lie on the physical qubit labeled nj on the device.
+This is strictly for human-readability: user-supplied instructions of the form PRAGMA [EXPECTED|CURRENT]\REWIRING are discarded and have no effect.